kiraacorsac/VV035-blender-study-materials/02/objects.md

 #### Area
 Like a floodlight, a window or an LED panel.
 Direction matters.
 You can define the shape in the properties.

+*Tip: If you are using Eevee and working with thin geometry, you might want to turn on addtional features to prevent light bleeding to the other side.
+In the light properties, open up the **Shadow** dropdown and make sure **Contact Shadows** is turned on.

 ____
 Mistakes?
 Bad grammar?
 Unclear wording?
 Outright wrong information?\
 *kiraa@mail.muni.cz* is the one to blame!\